-The kernel configurator interprets all static APIs included in the passed file and then generates a C language source file required for configuring and initializing the kernel, and also generates a header file, written in the C language, that contains the automatic ID assignment result.
+The kernel configurator interprets all static APIs included in the passed file and then generates a C language source file required for configuring and initializing the kernel.
 If it detects statements that cannot be interpreted either as a static API for the kernel or a general static API, the kernel configurator reports an error.